rmetzler/bliki/wiki/people/rincewind.md

-Rincewind is a wizard: he is not well fed, having spent his life being thrust from one adventure to the next; his body is more attuned for running away from things than it is for meandering the halls or sitting by a fire; his opinions largely revolve around "is this new thing going to eat me," rather than more abstract matters; importantly, he is completely incapable of magic, in spite of years of study.
+Rincewind is a wizard: he is not well fed, having spent his life being thrust from one adventure to the next; his body is more attuned for running away from things than it is for meandering the halls or sitting by a fire; his opinions largely revolve around “is this new thing going to eat me,” rather than more abstract matters; importantly, he is completely incapable of magic, in spite of years of study.